Twisted differential String and Fivebrane structures: Introduction

-Higher versions of this example are the Green-Schwarz mechanism and its magnetic dual version.
-Recall the notion of String structures from \cite{SSS2} as maps from a space $X$ to $B{\rm String}(n)$, the 3-connected cover of $B{\rm Spin}(n)$.
-In \cite{Wang} the notion of twist for a String structure was considered: a space $X$ can have a twisted String structure without having a String structure, i.e. the fractional Pontrjagin class $\frac{1}{2}p_1(TX)$ of the tangent bundle can be nonzero while the modified class $\frac{1}{2}p_1(TX) + [\beta]=0$, where $\beta : X \to K(\Z, 4)$ is a fixed \emph{twist} for the String structure.
-The Green-Schwarz mechanism in String theory may be understood as defining a twisted $\mathrm{String}$-structure on target space, with twist given in terms of a classifying map for the gauge bundle.
+Higher versions of this example --within our point of view-- are the Green-Schwarz mechanism and its magnetic dual version.
+Recall the notion of String structures, e.g. from \cite{SSS2}, as maps from a space $X$ to $B{\rm String}(n)$, the 3-connected cover of $B{\rm Spin}(n)$.
+In \cite{Wang} the notion of twist for a String structure was considered: a space $X$ can have a twisted String structure without having a String structure, i.e. the fractional Pontrjagin class $\frac{1}{2}p_1(TX)$ of the tangent bundle can be nonzero while the modified class is $\frac{1}{2}p_1(TX) + [\beta]=0$, where $\beta : X \to K(\Z, 4)$ is a fixed \emph{twist} for the String structure.
+The Green-Schwarz mechanism in string theory may be understood as defining a twisted $\mathrm{String}$ structure on target space, with twist given in terms of a classifying map for the gauge bundle.

 Since a $\mathrm{String}$ structure is refined by a $\mathrm{Fivebrane}$ structure in analogy to how a $\mathrm{String}$ structure itself refines a $\mathrm{Spin}$ structure, it is natural to consider twists of $\mathrm{Fivebrane}$ structures in the above sense.
-In this paper we give a definition of {\it twisted Fivebrane structures} and show that the dual Green-Schwarz mechanism in heterotic String theory reviewed in detail in \cite{SSS2} provides an example.
-Hence the twisted Fivebrane conditions do in fact appear in string theory and M-theory and they correspond, as we will see, to anomaly cancelation conditions for the heterotic fivebrane \cite{DDP} \cite{LT} and for the M-fivebrane \cite{Effective} \cite{Among} \cite{FHMM} \cite{DFM}, respectively.
-We discuss these two cases in section \ref{twisted string} and section \ref{twisted fivebrane} in terms of topological cocycles (maps to the appropriate classifying spaces) and describe in section \ref{G4 twist} and \ref{G8 twist} their differential refinements.
+In this paper we give a definition of {\it twisted Fivebrane structures} and show that the dual Green-Schwarz mechanism in heterotic String theory, reviewed and formalized in detail in \cite{SSS2}, provides an example.
+Hence, variations on the twisted Fivebrane condition do in fact appear in string theory and in M-theory and correspond, as we will see, to anomaly cancellation conditions for the heterotic fivebrane \cite{DDP} \cite{LT} and for the M-fivebrane \cite{Effective} \cite{Among} \cite{FHMM} \cite{DFM}, respectively.
+We discuss these two cases in section \ref{HeteroticStringAndTwistedStringStructures} and section \ref{NS5 and twisted Fivebrane Structures} in terms of topological cocycles (maps to the appropriate classifying spaces) and describe their differential refinements in section \ref{G4 twist} and \ref{G8 twist}.

+Some time has passed between the original inception of the discussion presented in this article and the present form.
+The differential structures discussed here have motivated us with collaborators to further expand the general theory of higher smooth stacks and the formulation of differential cohomology in terms of these.
+In section 3 we survey this context and refer to various technical results obtained meanwhile.